 This article was updated on 9/20/20 to reflect my final electrical configuration.
 The upgrades I made were swapping a Tripplite UPS / Inverter for a Renogy 700w Pure Sine inverter, swapping my two golf cart batteries for BattleBorn lithium iron phosphate batteries, and adding an AiLi battery monitor.

-Planning a conversion’s electrical system is rather intimidating, but I’ve found that putting it down on paper helps.
-The diagram below was made on diagrams.net, but your first step should be writing down a few lists: what needs power?
-What feeds power?
-What stores power?
+Planning a conversion’s electrical system is rather intimidating, but I’ve found that putting it down on paper helps tremendously.
+The diagram below was made on diagrams.net, but your first step should be writing down a few lists: what needs power (i.e. lights & accessories)?
+What provides power (i.e. solar & alternator)?
 From there, you can research power requirements, determine the proper wire gauge, etc.

 I’m going to be listing all of the electrical products in my van that generate, consume, distribute, or store electrical energy.
 I’ll also provide some insight about each component, to hopefully guide you in your design and execution.